 Wines and foods go hand in hand.
 So, Guadalupe Valley is a popular foodie destination in Mexico too.
-The valley is known for the seafood-rich Baja Med cuisine.
+The valley is known for its seafood-rich Baja Med cuisine.

 Baja Med cuisine is a fantastic mix of traditional Mexican cuisine, classic Mediterranean cuisine, and Asian cuisine (thanks to a large Asian immigrant population).
 Valle de Guadalupe with Baja Med cuisine is a popular foodie Mexico destination.

 Baja Med cuisine includes fresh seafood (like octopus, oysters, shrimps, and mussels), world-class olive oil, Mediterranean herbs, and spices, classic Asian culinary herbs (like lemongrass), and traditional Mexican dishes (like chicharrón, various tacos, seafood tostadas)

 If you are a wine enthusiast who seeks a relaxed wineries-focus trip in Mexico, book a chic boutique hotel in Guadalupe Valley and tour the wineries.

 The best time to do it is August when Fiestas de la Vendimia happens., During the wine harvesting festival, the wineries and restaurants of Guadalupe Valley organize gala dinners and parties.

 - Risotto topped with salt-cured nopalitos (prickly pear cactus) and charred octopus,

 - Figs in Red Wine with Herbed Goat Cheese,